arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

 --------------

-If the Bluetooth PCM is using BlueALSA soft-volume volume control, then volume adjustment will have been applied to the PCM stream within the **bluealsa** daemon; so **bluealsa-aplay** does not operate the mixer control in this case.
+If the Bluetooth PCM is using BlueALSA soft-volume volume control, then volume adjustment will have been applied to the PCM stream within the **bluealsad** daemon; so **bluealsa-aplay** does not operate the mixer control in this case.

 When using ``--volume=none`` or ``--volume=software``, then the mixer options